‘Shoddy’ British Council has failed to support Afghan staff, former director claims

 Passports currently cost around $2,000 (£1,658) while visas are $1,000 (£829) and upwards.
 Both can only be obtained on the black market, increasing the risk for those in hiding.

-Mr Seaton also claims the British Council has repeatedly refused to engage with its former staff in Afghanistan, and are not aware of how many staff remain there, where they are, the status of their ACRS applications or whether any of their employees have travel documents to escape the country.
+Mr Seaton also claimed the British Council has repeatedly refused to engage with its former staff in Afghanistan, and is not aware of how many staff remain there, where they are, the status of their ACRS applications or whether any of their employees have travel documents to escape the country.

 With all embassies in the country now closed, those who remain in Afghanistan say they are unable to leave and fear the Taliban will soon block the border to Pakistan, making an escape impossible.

 Afshaneh* worked as a full-time teacher for the British Council for three years from 2018 to 2021, teaching civil servants, schoolchildren and religious leaders.
-She says the organisation were very happy with her work but since the Taliban takeover, she has had no contact or support.
+She says the organisation was very happy with her work but since the Taliban takeover, she has had no contact or support.

 “When I received the email from the British Council to invite me to the interview, I screamed with excitement,” she said.
 “Now when I think about it, I only feel regret.
 I wish I never worked for the British Council.